matthew-hub/weather-widget/README.md

 # Weather widget app

-This is a weather widget app written in ReactJS.
+This is a weather widget app written in ReactJS.<br>
-You can check it out live [here]().
+You can check it out live [here](https://matthew-hub.github.io/weather-widget/).

 ## Installation
 #### You need to download the: